 Your employer does have the right to move you into another job role if your pregnancy does not allow you to perform your usual duties, however.
 For example, if you normally have to lift heavy weight every day all day as a picker at a warehouse, and your doctor deems that unsafe due to your pregnancy, your employer can assign you to another position and lower pay may be a result of that.

 Overall, being pregnant should not be something that leads to unfair treatment in the workplace.
 But if it does happen, you are not alone.
 Between 2010 and 2015, almost 31,000 complaints were filed with the EEOC for pregnancy discrimination.
-If you feel you have been discriminated against because you are expecting, reach out to us at Shegerian & Associates for advice.
+If you feel you have been discriminated against because you are expecting, reach out to a pregnancy discrimination Los Angeles attorney at Shegerian & Associates for advice.